 The N-3000 alarm active function allows low, medium, or high priority alarms to be monitored from a remote location via the N-3000 serial port.
-Alarm monitoring also applies to an attached, active N-3100 or N-3200.
-This function is automatically enabled during the power-on cycle when the monitor is operating from AC power.
+Alarm monitoring also applies to an attached, active N-3100.
+This function is automatically enabled during the power-on cycle.

-Pin 6 on the serial port is open when no alarms are active.
+Pin 6 is open when no alarms are active.
 Alarm activity results in pin 6 shorting to ground.
 The pin will remain shorted to ground as long as the alarm is sounding.